-If you access your module and there is no reading list attached, you will get an option to create a list.
+If you access your module on Canvas and there is no reading list attached, you will get an option to create a list.

-Note: You also have the option of sending your list in a document to the Library's Reading Lists Team via an online form.
+Note: You also have the option of sending your list in a document to the Library's Reading Lists Team via an online form and your list will be created for you.

-• If you want to create your reading list yourself then click on the CREATE IT button.
+If you want to create your reading list yourself then click on the CREATE IT button.